Here is an update on my kitchen demo, and how much progress has been made!

 We’re currently considering this hardware right now as an option.
 I told Erica I wanted a mix of bin pulls and knobs and then regular pulls if needed.
 She sent me this collection and Kurtis and I both loved it!
 We haven’t officially ordered it yet, but we need to decide either today or tomorrow so that it arrives in time.

-We’ve ultimately decided to go with a classic beveled subway tile for our backsplash.
+We’ve also made the decision to go with a classic beveled white subway tile for our backsplash.
 It’s something we’ve both loved for a long time and it feels like the best choice for a long-term decision.
 We’re certainly not looking to do anything revolutionary with our kitchen design, so we think this will be perfect for us.
 The beveled edges add a bit of texture and character to an otherwise basic subway tile.

 How great is this inspiration photo showing the classic beveled subway tile look?!